Microservices Orchestration

 Mesos

 Apache Mesos allows developers to run both containerized and non-containerized workloads in a distributed manner.
-Its perhaps best known for its ability to support diverse types of workloads, including big data and cloud native apps.
+Its perhaps best known for its ability to support diverse types of workloads, including big data and cloud native app development.
 Unlike Kubernetes, a pod abstraction isnt available yet.

 ECS